ddlitlab/ddlitlab.github.io/content/lehrlabore/ads-controldisc.md

 lecture2go:
 uhh_url: "https://www.hcl.uni-hamburg.de/ddlitlab/data-literacy-lehrlabor/zweite-foerderrunde/01-ads-controdisc.html"
 contributors: "Julia Schilling"
-mentors: "Prof. Dr. Robert Fuchs"
+mentor: "Prof. Dr. Robert Fuchs"
 quote: "A critical evaluation of the current Teaching Lab project also indicates that, by foregrounding the focus on data literacy, mainly intrinsically motivated students with a pre-existing interest in data literacy are addressed.
 Many students in English linguistics are reluctant to engage with data-intensive methods.
 A new approach is needed to reach these students."
 text: |
     ### Ausrichtung des Projekts